Jay-1409/TimeMachine/README.md

 ## ⚡ Quick Start (End User)

 1. Install from Chrome Web Store (link above) or load unpacked from `extension/`.
-2. Open the extension popup → Sign up (email + password) or Sign in.
+2. Open the popup → inline Sign up / Sign in (no verification codes).
-3. Start browsing; time is tracked automatically per active domain.
+3. Browse normally; active tab domain time is tracked automatically.
-4. Reassign categories in the list to tune productivity score.
+4. Reassign categories to adjust productivity scoring.
-5. Use Guard to block distracting sites/keywords (Quick Block for current site).
+5. Guard tab: block distracting sites / keywords (use Quick Block for current site).
-6. Start Focus Sessions using presets; pause/resume/stop as needed.
+6. Focus Sessions: start a preset, pause/resume, stop to log.
-7. Download a PDF report or enable scheduled reports in Settings.
+7. Summary tab: use Download PDF for a daily report (Settings now only configures scheduling).
-7. Press the ? help button for updated docs (opens this README on GitHub).
+8. Press the ? help button for the bundled guide or view developer docs on GitHub.

 ## 🆘 In-Extension Help